First Editions® Pumpkin St. John's Wort

 Beautiful yellow buttercup flowers are followed by glowing orange berries; dazzling fruit is the main attraction, these are very popular in cut flower arrangements; shows rust resistance

 First Editions® Pumpkin St. John's Wort has masses of beautiful yellow buttercup flowers at the ends of the branches from late spring to mid summer, which are most effective when planted in groupings.
 The flowers are excellent for cutting.
-It has green foliage throughout the season.
+It has green deciduous foliage.
 The narrow leaves do not develop any appreciable fall color.
-The fruit is not ornamentally significant.

 First Editions® Pumpkin St. John's Wort is a multi-stemmed deciduous shrub with an upright spreading habit of growth.
 Its relatively fine texture sets it apart from other landscape plants with less refined foliage.